 Count to one.
 Simple, right?
-Now, have a look at the definition of design-build as published by the Design-Build Institute of America (DBIA).
+Now, have a look at the definition of design-build according to the Design-Build Institute of America (DBIA).

 Design-build is where ONE entity, the design-builder, enters into a single contract with the owner to provide both design and construction services.

 According to the DBIA, all other project delivery systems rely on separate contracts for design and construction.
-The benefits of a design-build approach are:
+The benefits of a design build approach to home renovation are:

 One of the most difficult points in any home renovation story is at the beginning—when you are trying to choose a contractor.

-Showing design plans to different contractors and comparing differing project estimates is confusing.
-You can really drive yourself crazy trying to find the right remodeler at the right price--because you don’t have any idea what it should cost in the first place.
+Showing design plans to different builders or remodeling contractors and comparing differing project estimates from each is confusing.
+You can really drive yourself crazy trying to find the right builder at the right price--because you don’t have any idea what it should cost in the first place.
 It’s lot like what happens when you have car trouble.